suprb/Nested/README.md

 - **1.0**
 Initial release

+#### Compare the result

-#### Compare for yourself.
-Nested to the left.
-Grid-A-Licious/Masonry to the right.
+Nested to the left and Grid-A-Licious, Masonry to the right.

 !["compare"](https://dl.dropbox.com/u/35476/compare.jpg)